 Passing a Sustainable Farm Bill

 Every five years Congress reauthorizes the Farm Bill, a massive piece of legisation responsible for shaping much of our country's food and farming policies.
-Since the current Farm Bill expires September 30, this summer Congress will decide how we will fund the next five years of farming programs in this country.
-Learn more about the Farm Bill and how you can help preserve conservation, organic and rural development programs.
+Since the Farm Bill expired September 30, this summer Congress will decide how we will fund the next five years of farming programs in this country.

 Protecting Ohio's Farmland from Fracking